-It is great to have an idea about what part of the World you wish to study, say 5-6 months in advance.
-However, your initial plans might turn out completely different for the better.
+It is great to have an idea about what part of the world you wish to study in, say 5-6 months in advance.
+However, your initial plans might turn out completely different, for the better.
 Maybe you always dreamt about studying in New Zealand but maybe your study field has better options in Canada or in Australia.
-We make sure that we tailor your wishes to the perfect option for you.
+We make sure that we, together, tailor your wishes to the perfect option for you.

-Our study advisors will tell you about deadlines at our many universities and they can tell you about the differences between studying in one country versus another.
+Also, our study advisors will give you all the important information about how to fund your education abroad, where to live, and they are happy to tell you about the differences between studying in one country versus another.
 Please get inspired by checking out our many universities abroad.

-Maybe you are already aware about what courses you wish to study e.g. if you wish to study a semester abroad, you will need to take certain courses to get a credit transfer.
+Maybe you are already aware of which courses you wish to study e.g. if you wish to study a semester abroad, you will need to take certain courses in order to get credit transfer.
 Our study advisors will guide you and tell you about the courses and degrees offered.

-For students from some countries, e.g. Norway, Sweden and Denmark, it is possible to have your entire education, or a part of it, paid for by your local government.
-Our study advisors will be happy to tell you more about how much of your education abroad can be covered by the government funding offices, and how much you need to pay for yourself sending you an estimated budget of your studies abroad.
+For students from some countries, e.g. Norway, Sweden and Denmark, it is possible to have your entire education, or parts of it, paid for by the local government.
+Our study advisors will be happy to tell you more about how much of your education abroad can be covered by the government funding offices, and how much you need to pay for yourself by sending you an estimated budget of your income and expenses while studying abroad.

 We make sure you're fully informed and answer all of the questions you might have.

 You're almost there!
-Forward the application you've worked on to us and the required documents such as a copy of your passport.
-We will read your application through for you, and tell you if anything is missing, before sending it to the university you wish to study at.
+Together, we prepare your application and when you have all the required documents such as transcripts and a copy of your passport, we will go through everything together and when it is ready, we will handle it together with the university you wish to study at.

 You're going to study abroad - congratulations.
 You're about to experience the time of your life.
-Next up, is applying for private scholarships, finding student accommodation (this is very rarely an issue for our students), applying for a student visa and finding the cheapest and best flight tickets.
-We will guide you all the way, and inform you about scholarships for international students.
+Next up, is applying for private scholarships, finding student accommodation (which is very rarely an issue for our students), applying for a student visa and finding the cheapest and best flight tickets.
+We will guide you all the way and inform you about scholarships for international students.

 It's time to apply for scholarships.
 Most scholarships require your letter of acceptance from the university before you can apply.
 We have great advice about how to apply for private scholarships right here.